 Also, as it was flu season hand sanitizer was posted at the entrance way to most shops and restaurants as is customary here every winter.
 Those who weren’t wearing masks for hay fever were wearing them as a precautionary step against catching the flu.

-I personally never wear a mask to prevent illnesses, but it is a common preventative measure here.
-I do wear masks when the pollen levels are high as I find them effective when I am out and about in nature.
+Prior to Covid, I personally had never worn a mask to prevent illnesses, but it is a common preventative measure here.
+I do wear masks when the pollen levels are high.
+And I do wear a mask now to prevent covid.
 Due to the early onset of hay fever this year, and as it was flu season, a large percentage of the Japanese population were wearing masks in January and February.

 Masks in my humble opinion are useful in helping to curb the spread.
 As the World Health Organization (WHO) themselves said; many people are asymptomatic.
 So they are carrying and spread the virus without ever showing signs of having the virus themselves.
 Similarly, they have told us that most likely people are contagious before they show the symptoms of the virus.
 So by wearing masks you are less likely to spread the virus if you have it unknowingly.

 As you know in Japan we bow rather than shake hands, hug or kiss.
 While this in itself is not enough to curtail the spread of the novel coronavirus there is a chance it has helped in slowing and/or reducing the spread.

 The cases from the Princess Diamond and people repatriating from China in the early days were asked to self-quarantine.
 For the most part people were co-operative and adhered to self isolation without policing.
 There were of course exceptions.

 Prime Minister Abe came under a lot of criticism for how he initially managed the outbreak.
 Then on Thursday February 27th he did a 180 and surprised the nation by introducing additional curtailment measures.
 On the 20th they had started the ball rolling by requesting events that attract more than 500 participants a day be either postponed or cancelled.